Higgigamer19/pve-ww/README.md

 ### 1.3.
 Install iPXE

-Building warewulf from source does not include iPXE, so we are going to need to also build it from source.
+Building warewulf from source does not include iPXE, so we also need to build it from source.
 Thankfully, the warewulf repo includes a script that does this.

 ```bash
 /opt/warewulf/src/scripts/build-ipxe.sh